 [Aqua Tom and Helen Hayn, a team with several National titles, then moved up, seen here at preliminary level, soon moved up to Intermediate level, and from there to advanced.
 Tom is 5/8 Tb and 3/8 Holstein.]

 What is the Thoroughbred?
 First and foremost it is a racehorse of the highest excellence--a galloper--its speed at the gallop is unmatched by any other breed.
 The Thoroughbred is also a magnificent polo horse, a steeplechaser and Hunter Horse, full or part-bred, and it also now excels at the more modern Olympic style sports.
 Further, it is an 'improver' for just about any other equine breed that needs an injection of athleticism, style or speed, and the proof of this is most other breed studbooks--even if closed studbooks (pure-breds) will allow Thoroughbreds also.
+Thoroughbreds and their immediate ancestors (Irish Hobby and English Running Horse),were always used as hunters--that means they were jumpers and cross country horses as well as racers.

 This makes it all the more confusing when we find the continuing resistance and truly an anti-Thoroughbred culture in the warmblood circles.
 Having been a participant in the warmblood fad in this country I can say from personal experience that the inclusion of the Thoroughbred in the breeding inspections was grudging and they were looked upon as a lesser animal.
 I heard comments as 'not more than 20%', or 'it is better if they are 2 or 3 generations back' - and the American Thoroughbred was barely tolerated: 'sprint only', 'built downhill', 'not proper saddle-horse conformation' were comments I heard continually in the 1990s, the Thoroughbred especially the American Thoroughbred was treated like something that smelled bad.

 Yet the facts don't support these prejudices.
 If the European warmblood had not added copious amounts of both Thoroughbred and Trotter it would still be pulling a plow--the racehorse gave it sport ability, it had no sport talent until the racehorse genes were crossed in, and even then it required multiple doses over decades to lighten up and correct the movement and conformation of it's farm horse base.
 Don't believe me?
-Extend the pedigrees of your favorite sport warmblood, and it will lead back to the racehorse every time, and you will also discover the 'centuries' of European bred horses are absent, after the mid-1800s those spaces in the pedigrees are blank--nothing there, and the only lines that are recorded are the Anglo breeds: Norfolk Trotter, Yorkshire Coach, Thoroughbred, and even some American Running Horse and American Trotter.
+Extend the pedigrees of your favorite sport warmblood, and it will lead back to the racehorse every time, and you will also discover the 'centuries' of European bred horses are absent, after the mid-1800s, those spaces in the pedigrees are blank--nothing there, and the only lines that are recorded beyond that are the Anglo breeds: Norfolk Trotter, Yorkshire Coach, Thoroughbred, and even some American Running Horse and American Trotter.

 The Thoroughbred, full or part-bred, has been a top Olympic style competitor since the 1912 Olympics when 'team equestrian' was begun.
 And even in modern times, the Thoroughbred still dominates the standings of top equine athletes.
 But don't look for the Thoroughbred breed in the 'world rankings' because as a breed it is not even tabulated--those world rankings are only for European Union approved breeds (WBFSH), contrary to the title, they do not represent the true world rankings, just their closed club.
-But you are not supposed to notice that, the intention is you believe those listed breeds are the true leaders in sport (see While You Were Sleeping for how this slick promotional trick was implemented).
+But you are not supposed to notice that, the intention is for you to believe those listed breeds are the true leaders in sport (see While You Were Sleeping for how this slick promotional trick was implemented).

 I discovered that in this country 80% of the Show Jumping Hall of Fame Inductees are full Thoroughbred.
 Even in the Dressage stars of the USDF Hall of Fame, of which there are only six Inductees, however 25% of the bloodlines are Thoroughbred.
 Eventing of course is dominated by Thoroughbred bloodlines: 45% full Thoroughbred, 50% Thoroughbred/Irish, 5% Thoroughbred/Standardbred.
 So, once again, the facts do not support the attitude.